alinnman/celestial-navigation/README.md

 or digital with no auto-setting.
 The toolkit contains a <tt>Chronometer</tt> class which can be used to handle this and you will find an example of handling this in [this sample](starfixdata.xtra.home.py).

+If you need to set your chronometer away from any other reliable time sources you may use the method of [Lunar Distances](https://en.wikipedia.org/wiki/Lunar_distance_(navigation)).
+For your help Lunar Distance [tables](LDtable(A4)_2024.pdf) are bundled in the reposityr.